WeAreAcademy/mark-react-proj--tv-shows/README.md

 - If your JSON data is all on one long line, you can run the editor command `format document`* to make it more readable. (*from the vscode command palette, ctrl-shift-p / cmd-shift-p).

-- Edit your project's `tsconfig.json` and ensure you have the following property inside the section called compilerOptions: `"resolveJsonModule": true`
+- TypeScript only: Edit your project's `tsconfig.json` and ensure you have the following property inside the section called compilerOptions: `"resolveJsonModule": true`.

 - Import the JSON data into a variable at the top of your `App.tsx` as follows: